Harnaut: Overview

 At present this city does have municipality harnaut nagar nigam, but it is under Sabnahua Panchayat.
 The people of this city are demanding it to be made into a subdivision.
 In 2016, the Government of Bihar issued a draft order converting Harnaut into a Nagar Panchayat combining nine villages - Sabnahua, Rupuspur, Porai, Cheran, Basti, Srichandpur and Dihri.

-The incumbent chief minister of Bihar, Mr. Nitish Kumar, has been elected many times as MLA from Harnaut legislative assembly seat.
+The incumbent Ex-chief minister of Bihar, Mr. Nitish Kumar, has been elected many times as MLA from Harnaut legislative assembly seat.
 His native village Kalyan Bigha is 4 km north-west of Haranut.

 River Muhane passes 1 km west of the city.